DaveHalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 <a name="Simple_1_Telomere_Model_Damage_Checkpoint"></a>
 #### Simple 1 Telomere Model & Damage Checkpoint
 The situation is more complicated than that model.
 A DNA damage checkpoint will be triggered at around 5k bp.
 If cell cycle checkpoints are intact, the cell will senesce at around 5 kb.
 If oncogenic changes have occurred, the cell will divide until around 3k bp.
+The subtelomeric region is estimated to be between 2-4 kbp (Counter 1996).
 There will be genomic instability, which will lead to more mutations and eventual cell death UNLESS a telomere maintenance mechanism stabilizes the telomeres (Harley 2008, Shay 2012).

 ![Harley_2008_Box1a](/Assets/Harley_2008_Box1a.jpg "Harley_2008_Box1a")